Crowd counting: Direct regression-based counting

 This crowd counting method involves using regression on global image features to the whole image.
 Global image features refer to the different properties of certain areas of the photo.
-For example, global image features include “ contour representations, shape descriptions, texture features.”
+For example, global image features include " contour representations, shape descriptions, texture features."

 As distribution information of objects are not accounted for, object localisation cannot be processed via regressions.
 Additionally, as this model estimates the crowd density on descriptions of crowd patterns, it ignores individual trackers.
 This allows regression based models to be very efficient in crowded pictures; if the density per pixel is very high regression models are best suited.

 Earlier crowd counting methods employed classical regression models.

 Density-based counting

 Object density maps rely on finding the total number of objects located in a particular area.
 This is determined by the integral summation of the number of objects in that area.
 Due to the density values being estimated through low values, density-based counting allows the user to experience advantages of regression-based models alongside localisation of information.
 Localisation of information refers to the act of maintaining location information.
-There are applications of density-based methods in retail.

 Strengthening crowd counting

-In order to use the above mentioned models efficiently, it is important to have a large amount of data.
+In order to use the above-mentioned models efficiently, it is important to have a large amount of data.
 However, as users, we are stuck with limited data i.e. the original image.
 In order to compensate for these issues, we employ tricks such as random cropping.
 Random cropping refers to the act of randomly choosing certain sub images from the existing original image.

 After performing several iterations of random cropping, the sub images are then fed into the machine learning algorithm to help the algorithm generalize better.